-Okay, so the 2004 Ben Stiller comedy Meet the Fockers wasn’t the best movie ever made.
-But it made me laugh a few times, and it featured a rambling old Queen Anne Victorian that I thought was fun.
+The 2004 Ben Stiller comedy Meet the Fockers wasn’t the best movie ever made, but it made me laugh a few times, and it featured a rambling old Queen Anne Victorian that was fun to look at.
 Production Editor Rusty Smith says that they wanted it to have a Caribbean vibe, filled with odd and interesting objects that reflected its well-traveled owners.

 When they found this house East of Los Angeles, they thought would be perfect for the Focker family home, but it was “too white.”
 The Byrns house in the first movie (Meet the Parents) was white, as you may recall, and they wanted something different.
 Smith says they went through a lot of colors before deciding on this rustic red.

 Built in the 1880s, it was known as “Baldwin Cottage” because it was built by Elias Jackson Baldwin.
 Today it’s referred to more often as “Queen Anne Cottage” and is listed on the National Register of Historic Places.